Federated Automatic Differentiation: Introduction

 \subsection{Contributions}

-In this work, we seek to unify federated learning research with advanced AD by developing a framework for \emph{federated automatic differentiation}, or \fad.
-This framework enables the computation of \emph{exact} gradients through general federated computations\footnote{In short, these are computations on data that has an explicit notion of where the data resides in a federated system.
-We will discuss these in detail in \cref{sec:fed_comp}.} , potentially involving multiple communication rounds between clients and server.
+In this work, we seek to unify FL research with advanced AD by developing a framework for \emph{federated automatic differentiation}, or \fad.
+This framework enables the computation of \emph{exact} gradients through general federated computations,\footnote{In short, these are computations on data that have an explicit notion of where the data resides in a federated system.
+We will discuss these in detail in \cref{sec:fed_comp}.} potentially involving multiple communication rounds between clients and server.
 Notably, this framework allows us to differentiate arbitrary outputs with respect to arbitrary (server-side) inputs, without relying on hand-computed derivative formulas, numerical derivatives, or gradient approximations.
-Like AD, it can be applied to computations involving programming constructs such as recursion and branching.
+Like AD, it can be applied to computations involving programming constructs such as recursion and branching.\footnote{Since the initial version of this work appeared, we have developed an open-source library that implements \fad in JAX.
+See \citep{rush2024fax} for details.}

-\fad operates by augmenting a federated computation with a component that computes its derivative.
+Federated AD operates by augmenting a federated computation with a component that computes its derivative.
 Just as AD has different implementations (or ``modes''), we give three primary modes for \fad (forward-, reverse-, and mixed-mode).
 While the three modes have different system and communication overheads and requirements (which we discuss in detail), they enable exact gradient computation with only a constant factor of computation overhead.
 Moreover, we show that for a large class of computations, each of these modes preserves compatibility with formal privacy mechanisms, including differential privacy and secure aggregation.